 These are the main elements that focus only on Jesus towards His suffering and the result of reminiscing His existence:

 - Rooster – This is symbolic of the denial of Peter, one of Jesus’ disciples.
 He was accused of being a follower of Christ.
-Jesus said to him, “truly, I tell you, this very night, before the rooster crows twice, you will deny me three times.”
+However, Jesus said to him, “truly, I tell you, this very night, before the rooster crows twice, you will deny me three times.”
 (Mark 14:30).

 - Cross – The cross on which Jesus Christ died is a symbol of salvation and redemption.
 The older name is called The Latin Cross (longer upright and shorter crossbar) a usual symbol of the Passion of Christ.
 The greatest manifestations of faith, hope, and love (1 Corinthians 13:13).

 - Crowns of Thorns – An emblem of the Passion of Christ and crucifixion.
 The soldiers delivered Jesus to Pontius Pilate, dressed Him in purple, and placed a crown of thorns on His head.
 And they began to salute Him with mock respect and cried “Hail, King of the Jews!”
 (Mark 15:18).

 - Hot Cross Buns – The Greek word “boun” refers to a cake ceremonial or circular and offered to the Gods.
-It is also part of a symbol as a superstition of being baked on Good Friday.
+Therefore, it is also part of a symbol as a superstition of being baked on Good Friday.

 - Black (color) – The sacramental color of Good Friday is Black which means grief and death.
 The color design dictates the gown to wear or other decoration of the churches.

 Good Friday Celebration around the World

 The followers and believers of Jesus Christ have their way to celebrate Good Friday and memorialize its salvation of it.
 Most of these countries declared that Good Friday is a Public Holiday.
 Let’s learn some of their countries’ rituals and traditions:

 In Australia and The United Kingdom, similar things are focused on the Ritual of Fast day by eating small meals, but no meat at all.
 Some can change the meat to fish and churches have many special services.
 Also, they get long prayer vigils.
 Traditionally, people eat hot cross buns on Good Friday.